pkwiecien/tumitfahrer/README.md

 API Reference
 -------------

-To use API, use for now `http://tumitfahrer-staging.herokuapp.com/`.
+To use API, use for now http://tumitfahrer-staging.herokuapp.com/.
-Each API call starts with `/api/v2` and is followed by a specific verb, e.g. `http://tumitfahrer-staging.herokuapp.com/api/v2/rides`
+Each API call starts with `/api/v2` and is followed by a specific verb, e.g. http://tumitfahrer-staging.herokuapp.com/api/v2/rides.

+If it's not clear what should be e.g. format of parameters, check out how is the API implemented and try to reverse engineer it.
+The API functions are [HERE](https://github.com/pkwiecien/tumitfahrer/tree/develop/app/controllers/api/v2).
+The output of API controllers is defined in serializers [HERE](https://github.com/pkwiecien/tumitfahrer/tree/develop/app/serializers).

 #### Sessions